matthieu-pierson/debloat-nvidia-shield-2019/README.md

 ## Change default launcher

+Command to install a launcher manager :
+ - `adb install Apps/LauncherManager.apk`

+Install a TV Launcher :
+I recommend Projectivy launcher but any of your choice is fine.

+Open Launcher Manager on your Nvidia Shield and choose the new launcher installed.
+Once done you can safely remove the default TV launcher.
-`adb shell pm uninstall -k --user 0 com.google.android.tvlauncher adb shell pm uninstall -k --user 0 com.google.android.leanbacklauncher`
+ - `adb shell pm uninstall -k --user 0 com.google.android.tvlauncher`
+ - `adb shell pm uninstall -k --user 0 com.google.android.leanbacklauncher`

 ## Other
 Once in your device's shell, you can use the following command to list installed packages by name.